inblockio/aqua-docs/content/en/docs/protocol/assurance-levels-aal.md

+---
+title: "Assurance Levels (AAL)"
+linkTitle: "Assurance Levels"
+weight: 4
+description: >
+  Highlights the levels of assurances you can receive by using technology provided in the Aqua reference implementation.
+---

 How safe are the wallets to used? - Current PKC Pilot - relating to the 'Authentication assurance level's (AAL)' according to the World Bank
 standards: